irace/irace.github.com/_posts/2019-02-08-graphql-and-the-end-of-shared-client-side-models.md

 This is at odds with traditional RESTful API development, where a single route will often return a large swath of data used to populate whole branch of the component tree, rather than just an individual node.

-GraphQL query fragments better facilite the colocation of components _and_ their data requirements:
+GraphQL query fragments better facilitate the colocation of components _and_ their data requirements:

 ```
 const FriendListItem = gql`